Travel tips and tricks

 - Download the language of the country you’are going into your favorite translating app.
 Do it BEFORE reach your destination, so you will not need data mobile and you can use it everywhere at any time.

-- Use packing cubes that squeeze your clothes, or use vacuum bags.
+- Use packing cubes that squeeze your clothes (you can use vacuum bags instead, but it’s more complicated.)

 - I suggest you have one locker for each of your backpacks/travel-bags.
 Personally, I use this: Normal travel locker.
 It works perfectly if you have lockable zippers, and with the code-digit, you don’t risk to lose keys.
 If you have a normal backpack without lockable zippers this one works way better Travel Locker.
 It’s perfect also to close your normal backpack, with the notebook, going to work every day.
 It’s my next purchase.